 The weekend is the busiest time for boating on the Clyde with members down from 8am onwards both Saturday and Sunday.
-Our athletes train almost every day of the week, both on and off the water.
-Typically, there is one rest day (usually a Friday) per week in our training programmes.
+Our athletes can train almost every day of the week, both on and off the water.
+The club runs a range of land based fitness programmes related to your rowing – you can participate as much or as little as is right for you.

 Clydesdale club members range from juniors to students, professionals and the retired folk of Glasgow and beyond.
 We have a good number of men and women crews that row at novice and senior levels.
 Our boats range from the single scull, to pairs, doubles, fours, quads and eights.
 Not all of our members are oarsmen, as we also require coxes to steer our crews safely along the river Clyde together with a little vocal encouragement.